21845937

 Bittet, so wird euch gegeben 4-Part - Sheet Music page 9

-SATB choir - Level 4
+SATB chorus - Grade 4

 SKU: CA.177800

+Aus: Sieben Sprüche für mehrstimmigen Chor.
 Composed by Hans Fahrmann.
 Edited by Dieter Zeh.
-Separate edition to the CD, foreward in german.
+Genres / texts frequently set to music: Sacred vocal music.
 Sacred vocal music, Motets, Psalms, German.
-Full Score.
+Score.
 Op.
 45,3.
 Duration 4 minutes.
 Carus Verlag #CV 01.778/00.
 Published by Carus Verlag (CA.177800).

 ISBN 9790007253936.
+8.27 x 11.69 inches.
 German.

-The conductor Frieder Bernius regards the motets of Hans Fahrmann as an "indispensable and extremely welcome addition to the late Romantic repertoire".
-The composer's output is little known nowadays.
+The conductor Frieder Bernius regards the motets of Hans Fährmann as an "indispensable and extremely welcome addition to the late Romantic repertoire".
+The composer’s output is little known nowadays.
 Born in 1860, he was considered the "Richard Strauss of the organ" during his lifetime.
-With their demanding harmonies, Fahrmann's choral motets place high demands on choirs and - like Reger's works - stretch tonality to its extremes.
+With their demanding harmonies, Fährmann’s choral motets place high demands on choirs and – like Reger’s works – stretch tonality to its extremes.
 And not least, their sonorous expressivity is thanks to their chromatic richness.
-Frieder Bernius has recorded the Motets opp.
-34, 45, and 65 with the SWR Vokalensemble for the first time on CD (Carus 83.499).